* Yen slips to 7-month low against buoyant dollar

 Investors will scan euro zone inflation data due on Friday.
 Analysts polled by Reuters expect annual inflation to have slowed to 0.3 percent in August from 0.4 percent in July.
 That is well below the ECB’s danger zone of 1.0 percent and its target of just under 2.0 percent.

-In contrast, Federal Reserve Chair Janet Yellen on Friday gave a nod to the concerns of some Fed officials about the sustained level of monetary policy stimulus, even as she stressed the need to move cautiously on raising rates.
+In contrast to ECB’s Draghi, Federal Reserve Chair Janet Yellen on Friday gave a nod to the concerns of some Fed officials about the sustained level of monetary policy stimulus, even as she stressed the need to move cautiously on raising rates.

 As a result, Fed funds futures fell back <0#FF:> as the market priced in the risk of an earlier move on rates.
 Yields on two-year Treasury paper climbed over 8 basis points for the week, the largest such rise since June last year.

-That helped the dollar outperform, rising to a seven-month high against the yen at 104.49 on Monday morning before pulling back slightly to stand at 104.20 yen, still up 0.2 percent on the day.
+That helped the dollar outperform, rising to a seven-month high against the yen at 104.49 on Monday morning before pulling back to stand at 104 yen, still up slightly.